rchtsang/ecs171-HAR/README.md

 1. Create a new conda environment from `environment.yml`.
 This should set you up immediately with all python dependencies.
 Don't forget to activate it before running any scripts!

 2. Download the WISDM Dataset from the UCI ML Repo.
 (For this we have provided a poratble python script `setup-wisdm.py` that will setup the dataset folders as our scripts expect them.
-Simply run `python3 setup-wisdm.py`)
+Simply run `python3 setup-wisdm.py` from the top level of the repo)

 3. To run the webapp, `node` must be installed.